Mullangi-Harika/Hangman-Python-Project/README.md

 # Hangman-Python-Project
-This is my First python project
+This is my First python project.
+This is an interesting game for children.